 Chilean-American actor/writer/producer, Nick Puga, was raised in Miami, FL where he began his career starring in commercials while studying at Florida International University.
 Nick’s first break came shortly after moving to Los Angeles, when after a nationwide search, he was cast to co-star with Christina Aguilera in a bilingual Coca-Cola campaign.
 He then turned heads with his dramatic portrayal of Tommy in the award-winning short Eating, which premiered at the 2005 Sundance Film Festival.
-His film credits include Steven Spielberg's The Terminal and Steven Soderburgh's Oceans 13, and he has appeared on hit television shows such as CBS's NCIS: Los Angeles, Fox's House, ABC's Apartment 23 and CW's Veronica Mars.
+His film credits include Steven Spielberg's The Terminal and Steven Soderburgh's Oceans 13, and he has appeared on hit television shows such as CBS's NCIS, NCIS: Los Angeles, Fox's House, ABC's Apartment 23 and CW's Veronica Mars.

 After the Wedding’s Diego Diaz is Nick’s debut starring role in a feature film.

 "FOR ME, PLAYING AND FILMING DIFFERENT CHARACTERS THAT BRING LAUGHTER AND UNDERSTANDING TO OTHERS IS THE ART THAT KEEPS ON GIVING."